-Scalps can be scaling for a number of reasons: underlying medical conditions like psoriasis, or fungal infections (ringworm or dandruff), irritation from hair products, or scaling from sun damage, actinic keratoses or skin cancers.
+Scalps can be scaly for a number of reasons: underlying medical conditions like psoriasis, or fungal infections (ringworm or dandruff), irritation from hair products, or scaling from sun damage, actinic keratoses or skin cancers.
 It can be associated with itch or tenderness and should be addressed.
 With so many underlying causes of scaling in the scalp, it’s important to see an expert.
-Let Patricia O’Connor, MD, and the team at Absolute Dermatology and Skin Cancer Center in Glen Allen, Virginia, take care of your scalp.
-Book your appointment today by calling the Richmond-area office or send us a message to book an appointment on our contact page.
+Let Patricia O’Connor, MD, and the team at Absolute Dermatology and Skin Cancer Center in Glen Allen and Chesterfield, Virginia, take care of your scalp.
+Book your appointment today by calling the Richmond-area office nearest you, or send us a message to book an appointment on our contact page.

 Plaque psoriasis: Just like psoriasis can cause thick, red, and scaling plaques on the knees and elbows, it can affect the scalp.
 This inflammation and scaling can cause itch and tenderness and extend onto the ears.

 Tinea capitis: Commonly called ringworm, tinea capitis is a fungal infection on the scalp common in children.
 Risk factors are warm and humid climates or frequent contact with pets.